create-go-app/cli/README.md

 ### `-init`

-CLI command for create configuration file called `.cgapp.yml` with the example config data in the current dir.
+CLI command for generate an example config file (called `.cgapp.yml`) in the current dir.

 ```console
 cgapp -init